 and <wa-spinner>

-its caret icon and loading state, respectively.
-Since these components appear in the button's shadow root,
+for its caret icon and loading state, respectively.
+Since these components appear in the button's shadow root, they are considered dependencies of Button.
+Since dependencies are automatically loaded, users only need to import the button and everything will work as expected.

 Contrast this to <wa-select>